Rami Malek: Early life and education

-Malek attended Notre Dame High School, where he was in the same class as actress Rachel Bilson.
-He is a year older than actress Kirsten Dunst, who also attended the school and shared a musical theater class with him.
+Malek attended Notre Dame High School in Sherman Oaks, where he was in the same class as actress Rachel Bilson.
+Actress Kirsten Dunst also attended the school and shared a musical theater class with him.
 His parents harbored dreams of him becoming a lawyer, so he joined the debate team in his freshman year.
-Though he struggled to form arguments, his debate teacher noted his talent in dramatic interpretation and encouraged him instead to perform the one-man play Zooman and The Sign at a competition.
+Though he struggled to form arguments, his debate teacher noted his talent in dramatic interpretation and encouraged him instead to perform the Charles Fuller play Zooman and The Sign at a competition.
 Reflecting on the moment, he said, "On stage I'm having this moment with my dad with a bunch of other people [in the audience], but then I thought, 'Wow, something really special is happening here.'"
 It was the first time he saw his father become emotional, and his parents' positive reaction to his performance left him feeling free to pursue an acting career.
 He and his brother were both involved in the school's drama department.

 After graduating in 1999, Malek went on to study theater at the University of Evansville in Evansville, Indiana.
 He also spent a semester abroad in England, where he studied at Harlaxton College in Harlaxton, Lincolnshire.
 During the summer before his senior year, he interned at the Eugene O'Neill Theater Center in Waterford, Connecticut, where he became an acquaintance of playwright August Wilson.
 Of his decision to attend the University of Evansville theater program, he said, "The level of talent at the University of Evansville was formidable from faculty to fellow actors.
 There's a commitment and dedication that the theater program required that unearthed a work ethic I didn't know I had."
 He completed his BFA in 2003.
 The college later honored him with a 2017 Young Alumnus Award, given to those who have "achieved personal success and contribute services to their community and to UE".